Semiring systems arising from hyperrings: Hypersystems

 As observed by Krasner~\cite{krasner}, there is a natural way to construct some important examples of hyperrings, see also \cite[Proposition~2.6]{CC}, where applications of this construction were given.
-A similar construction appeared in~\cite[\S 4, Examples~(ii)]{DrW}, in the setting of fuzzy rings. \begin{proposition}[{\cite{krasner}}] Suppose $R$ is a commutative ring having a multiplicative subgroup~$G$.
+A similar construction appeared in~\cite[\S 4, Examples~(ii)]{DrW}, in the setting of fuzzy rings. \begin{proposition}[{\cite{krasner}}] Suppose $R$ is an associative ring having a normal multiplicative subgroup~$G$ (by which we mean $aG = Ga$ for all $a\in R$).
 Then the set of cosets $\mathcal H:=R/G=\{ [a] = aG: a\in R\}$, equipped with the multivalued addition

 and the multiplication inherited from $R$, is a hyperring.
-In particular, $\mathcal H$ is a hyperfield if $R$ is a field.\end{proposition} \begin{remark} The hyperrings and hyperfields arising in this way may or may not be doubly distributive, as shown in the following examples.
-In a hyperring of the form $R/G$, as in \Cref{prop-CC}, the failure of the double distributivity property can be seen by considering the set
+In particular, $\mathcal H$ is a hyperfield if $R$ is a field.\end{proposition} \begin{remark} The hyperrings and hyperfields $R/G$ arising in this way may or may not be doubly distributive, seen as follows.
+The failure of the double distributivity property can be seen by considering the set